Quadratic Chabauty for modular curves: Algorithms and examples: Examples

-only contains the four obvious rational points $ \{ (- 1, \pm1), \infty_{\pm}\}. $ In our computation, we use our quadratic Chabauty algorithm for $p=7$ and the Mordell--Weil sieve, following the same strategy as in Example~\ref{E:107}.
+only contains the four obvious rational points $ \{ (- 1, \pm1), \infty_{\pm}\}\,; $ these are all cusps or CM by Galbraith~\cite{Gal96}.
+In our computation, we use our quadratic Chabauty algorithm for $p=7$ and the Mordell--Weil sieve, following the same strategy as in Example~\ref{E:107}.
 The verification that the additional solutions of the resulting $p$-adic functions are not rational was the most challenging Mordell--Weil sieve computation we encountered in our work; it required the auxiliary integer $5\cdot 11\cdot 19$ and the set of good primes

 \end{Example}

 \begin{Example} A model for $ X_0^+(191)$ is given by